Amirabs7/Democracy-Transitions-Analysis/README.md

 [![Starting Levels](Starting%20Democracy%20Levels%20of%20Successful%20Transitions%20Since%202000.png)](Starting%20Democracy%20Levels%20of%20Successful%20Transitions%20Since%202000.png)

 - Successful democratizations since 2000 usually started in regimes that were not fully authoritarian, but had medium democracy levels (Polyarchy ~0.4–0.5).
-- Almost no cases of success came from “hard” authoritarian regimes (Polyarchy <0.2).
+- Few success cases came from “hard” authoritarian regimes (Polyarchy <0.2).
-- Full authoritarian collapses almost never democratize successfully.
+- Full authoritarian collapses rarely democratize successfully.
 Success depends on pre-existing pluralism, semi-open institutions, or organized opposition.
 Tunisia was an unusual case: it started from a fairly authoritarian baseline (Polyarchy ~0.25), which helps explain why consolidation failed — the institutional and economic foundations weren’t strong enough to sustain democracy.

 ### 3. Success of Democratization Episodes Over Time :